fbpx

 The album went off to distribution sometime in early October.
 I still had some work to do to finish up the project, but October and early November were also times of virtual conferences including Adobe MAX and the TAXI Road Rally.

-I also got back to working on some new creative projects, including what would become my first single of 2021, “Ghosts”, finishing writing, then recording, a song I’d initially started in the early 2000s, “Like You Never Loved Me” (which will be released in less than a week as I write this post), remixing a Johnny Cash tribute song I plan to release on what would have been Cash’s 89th birthday in late February, and later starting to work up and arrangement and record a version of “O Come, All Ye Faithful”, which I’d hoped to finish in time for Christmas (I didn’t even come close).
+I also got back to working on some new creative projects, including what would become my first single of 2021, “Ghosts”, finishing writing, then recording, a song I’d initially started in the early 2000s, “Like You Never Loved Me” (which will be released in less than a week as I write this post), remixing a Johnny Cash tribute song I plan to release on what would have been Cash’s 89th birthday in late February, and later starting to work up an arrangement and record a version of “O Come, All Ye Faithful”, which I’d hoped to finish in time for Christmas (I didn’t even come close).
 I also had some other recordings on my list of projects to revisit and finish, along with cover art for the recordings that I would eventually release as singles, but I simply ran out of time as the year wound down.

 Let’s not even talk about the craziness after Election Day, or the resurgence, in “bigger and badder” form, of COVID-19 and related lockdowns during the holiday season.
 The net is just the sort of thing I alluded to above in that New Year’s Eve Facebook post.
 No one in their right mind would want to extend 2020, but I really did need more time to button up a whole bunch of loose ends.